n-ii-ma/Note-Land-E-Commerce/server/README.md

 ![E-Commerce ERD](https://user-images.githubusercontent.com/88039431/168246357-88bd5efc-2a8c-471b-bc14-9f4ab535a911.png)

 ## Usage
-You can perform CRUD operations on these five endpoints:
+You can perform CRUD operations on these six endpoints:

 - `auth` : Authenticate and authorize